aifoon/zwerm3-docs/docs/for-developers/kweenb/main/introduction.md

 ## Communication over SSH

 In addition to communicating via the **zwerm3-api**, we also communicate with the bees over SSH.
 Once an SSH client is initiated, the connection is cached in a dictionary.
 This allows us to reuse the connection whenever needed, improving efficiency by avoiding the overhead of re-establishing the SSH connection each time.

+## Vite

+We use [Vite](https://vitejs.dev/) as the development server and build tool.
+During development, Vite spins up a web server with hot reloading, allowing for quick and efficient updates as you work on the code.
+The built version of the interface is served on the port specified in the constants file.

+If you need to use a Node.js module that Vite should package, you must add the package to the `vite.config.js` file, specifically in the object with the `external` property.